Peartint History, Family Crest & Coats of Arms

 Now part of Cumbria, this seaside village sometimes called Parton Bay was used by the Romans, who had a fort on north of the present village.
 Parton is also found in Kirkcudbrightshire Scotland, and in Gloucestershire but it is generally believed that the aforementioned village and parish has the strongest evidence of the family heritage.
 But early records have the name scattered throughout Britain: Adam of Peron in the Assize Rolls of Wiltshire in 1249; Robert Perton in 1249; and John Parton in the Assize Rolls of Warwickshire in 1377.

 Early Scottish records revealed Patrick fiz Matheu de Partone of Dumfries rendering homage to King Edward I of England in 1296.

-Important Dates for the Peartint family
+Early History of the Peartint family

 This web page shows only a small excerpt of our Peartint research.
 Another 116 words (8 lines of text) covering the years 1070 and 1296 are included under the topic Early Peartint History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations in names were a common occurrence in the eras before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Peartint have been found, including Parton, Partin, Partone, Partant, Pardon, Pardant and others.